Ralph — Work Monitor

 Watch Mode (squad watch)

 Ralph’s in-session loop processes work while it exists, then idles.
-For persistent polling when you’re away from the keyboard, run the squad watch command in a separate terminal:
+For persistent polling when you’re away from the keyboard, run the squad watch command in a separate terminal.

 squad watch # polls every 10 minutes (default)